 Childminders who choose not to join the training subscription scheme will need to source an alternative food hygiene course that meets the Ofsted requirements.

-HMRC also provide a wealth of information for prospective childminders to help you register as self-employed:
+HMRC provides a wealth of information for prospective childminders to help you register as self-employed

-To find out more, contact the Learning and Development team on 01983 817280 or click on the 'Contact' tab above where you can then send the service an email by using the 'Send a message to this service' tab.
-Alternatively, email direct at firstname.lastname@example.org.
+To find out more contact the Learning and Development team on 01983 817280 or send the service a message on the contact tab.
+Alternatively, email direct firstname.lastname@example.org